GoogleCloudPlatform/python-docs-samples/appengine/standard/migration/memorystore/README.md

 This newer library can be used on App Engine with either Python 2.7 or Python 3.

+Code taken from the [Memcache sample](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/appengine/standard/memcache/snippets/snippets.py) is included in this new sample, with each line commented out with two # marks.
+This allows the older solution's approach to be contrasted with the Memorystore for Redis approach.

 Prior to deploying this sample, a
 [serverless VPC connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access)
 must be created and then a